 Within two years, I received my first personal training certification.
 I’ve earned a new specialization every two years since then.
 I trained hundreds of clients, but I knew I could do more.
 I knew that I could reach more people.

 That’s when I thought back to how I had entered the world of health and fitness: the magazine.

 Writing Came First

 I’ve been a writer since the moment I could pick up a pen and put it to paper.
-When I was a kid, I always wrote short stories, and this continued into university where I studied professional writing.
-While fiction had always been my go-to, my interest in nonfiction began with health and fitness and wanting to educate others on how to eat better, exercise safely, and improve their lives.
+When I was a kid, I always wrote short stories.
+This continued into university where I studied professional writing.
+Fiction had always been my go-to.
+However, my interest in nonfiction began with health and fitness and a yearning to educate others.
+I wanted to teach people how to eat better, exercise safely, and improve their lives.

 I Want to Help You with Your Fitness Business

-Years later, I am still helping fitness businesses, including gyms, personal trainers, and fitness websites, with content creation.
-I write comprehensive articles, e-books, and guides based on the latest research of exercise science, nutrition, and supplementation.
+Years later, I still help fitness businesses, including gyms, personal trainers, and fitness websites, with content creation.
+I write comprehensive articles, e-books, and guides based on the latest research in exercise science, nutrition, and supplementation.

 Here at Write Fit, I publish plenty of blog posts that will help you improve your fitness business.

 I teach you how to reach new clients, attract visitors, and provide your current clients with better information through blog post ideas, script suggestions for fitness videos, e-book recommendations, and much more.